Frightful Four: Fictional team biography

 The Frightful Four got back together and spied on the Fantastic Four during their visit to child-rearing expert Agatha Harkness.
 That time, they planned to kidnap Mister Fantastic and Invisible Woman's newborn son Franklin Richards.
-This time, they were defeated by Agatha, who revealed to the Fantastic Four that she was also a witch.
+This time, they were defeated by Agatha who revealed to the Fantastic Four that she was also a witch.

-The Wizard, Trapster, and Sandman reunited in order to look for a fourth member after Medusa regained her memories.
+Wizard, Trapster, and Sandman reunited in order to look for a fourth member after Medusa regained her memories.
 As a result, Electro joined up with the Frightful Four.
 The Frightful Four prepared to attack Spider-Man after Dr. Curt Connors cured him of his Spider-Lizard form.
 The Frightful Four later arrived at the Statue of Liberty where Spider-Man and Human Torch met.
-Electro used a specially-made suit that imitated Human Torch's powers, in order to lure Spider-Man to them.
+Electro used a specially-made suit that imitated Human Torch's powers in order to lure Spider-Man to them.
 Spider-Man was caught off-guard because of this and ended up overpowered.
-The Wizard then planned to have Trapster pose as Spider-Man and enter the Baxter Building.
+Wizard then planned to have Trapster pose as Spider-Man and enter the Baxter Building.
 After Trapster's infiltration, the Frightful Four attacked the building, taking out the Fantastic Four one at a time.
 Although they were able to take the other three by surprise, they were defeated when Spider-Man escaped and came to Mister Fantastic's aid.
 Spider-Man tricked Electro into knocking out the Wizard, before he and Mister Fantastic trapped Sandman and Electro in a vacuum cleaner and a fire-hose respectively.
 Trapster surrendered when he was confronted by the other three Fantastic Four members after they regained consciousness.

 Thing was later attacked by the Frightful Four with Thundra as their fourth member.
-Medusa aided the Thing only to be roped up by Trapster.
+Medusa aided Thing only to be roped up by Trapster.
 They then attacked Mister Fantastic and Invisible Woman as Franklin unleashed energy that ended up awakening Thing.
-The latter managed to fight off the Frightful Four, who were able to get away.
+The latter managed to fight off the Frightful Four who were able to get away.
 While away from the Frightful Four, Thundra later kidnapped Alicia Masters in order to fight Thing at Shea Stadium.

 Wizard, Sandman, and Trapster reunited to hunt down the Fantastic Four after returning from Atlantis.
 The Fantastic Four managed to turn the tides against them.